ScottKolo/suitesparse-matrix-collection-website/update_readme/SuiteSparseWebsiteREADME.md

 > > The config folder contains all application configuration information.
 Generally, this should not be edited, but from time to time (e.g. upgrades to Rails or Ruby) modifications are required, especially as the Rails default configuration has been known the change.
 >
 > **db**
 > > The database configuration folder.
 The schema is stored here, as well as any database migrations.
-Also, the database seed script (`seeds.rb`) is stored here, which will populate an empty database when `rake db:seed` is called.
+Also, the database seed script (`seeds.rb`) is stored here, which will populate an empty database when `rails db:seed` is called.
 >
 > **features**
 > > Cucumber BDD tests are stored in features.
 As new features are added to the website, new tests should be added in this folder.